r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Castle Warrior:**

-You there, the woman with the katana, and the {(M) man /(F) woman} in strange dress.
+You there, the woman with the katana, and the [♂ man /♀ woman] in strange dress.
 That was a truly splendid mediation.
 I am grateful for your assistance.

 **Castle Warrior:**